Skip to content

 ArgParserDescriptor dataclass

-This dataclass contains required attributes to call "add_parser()" method of _argparse._SubParsersAction" class
+Required attributes to call "add_parser()" method of _argparse._SubParsersAction" class.

 Source code in terminaltexteffects/utils/argsdataclass.py